 Research and teaching in colloid and surface chemistry, polymer science and related subjects is organized in the Ugelstad Laboratory.

-The Environmental Engineering and Reactor Technology Group focus their research on CO2 capture, chemical reactors, process design, membranes og crystallization.
+The Environmental Engineering and Reactor Technology Group focus their research on CO2 capture, chemical reactors, process design, membranes, crystallization, biorefinery and fiber technology.

 The Process Systems Engineering Group focus their research on process control, process modelling, systems biology og bioinformatics.